Showing posts sorted by date for query pain. Sort by relevance Show all posts

 Footnotes:

-The reason these things don't work long term is our need is permanent not temporary - we are designed for infinite love (God's love) not temporary comfort.
+The reason created things don't work long term - meet our deepest need - is our need is permanent not temporary - we are designed for infinite love (God's love) not temporary comfort.
 Created things are temporary.
 They do not have life in themselves but are sustained by Christ. "...
 And he is before all things, and in him all things hold together"

 Tuesday, April 7, 2026